jameswilsenach/LMforOntology/README.md

 # Language Models for Ontology Prediction

-This repository includes early work on ontology prediction using PyTorch and the hugging face Bidirectional Encoder Representations from Transformers (BERT) models for word embeddings.
-The models were trained and analysed using google colab.
+This repository includes early work on ontology validation using distil-GPT2 in the Huggingface Transgformer package with PyTorch.
+The project defines a measure for annotation validity which is expressed as a posterior probability ratio.